U.K. Professional Clients

-Registration requirements of a company limited by guarantee in Northern Ireland: a company limited by guarantee is a type of corporation, that is mainly used by non-profit organisations in order to have a legal personality.
+Requirements to start a company limited by guarantee in North of Ireland: a company limited by guarantee is a type of corporation, that is mainly used by non-profit organisations in order to have a legal personality.
 They are often formed by clubs, membership organisations such as unions or sports groups, and also by charitable companies.
 They differ from other corporations as they don't require share capital, or shareholders.

 Instead, the company limited by guarantee is registered with guarantors.
 While this type of corporation is used by non-profits, it is possible to distribute profits to members.
 However, if you were to do this your non-profit company would not be eligible for charitable status.

-If you're looking to register a company limited by guarantee in Northern Ireland, then Coddan Formations Agency can help.
+If you're looking to register a company limited by guarantee in Northern Ireland, then we can help.
 There are plenty of requirements for North of Ireland non-profit company formation, outlined here, but as a top company formations agency we can make the process simple and stress free.

-North of Irish company limited by guarantee registration requirements: the first requirement for any company's incorporation is registering with Companies House.
-You can opt to do this yourself, but if you choose to register your company limited by guarantee in Ulster through Coddan Formations Agency, we will complete and file all the necessary documentation for you, saving you time and effort, and ensuring there are no mistakes with the process.
+North of Irish company limited by guarantee start-up requirements: the first requirement for any company's incorporation is registering with Companies House.
+You can opt to do this yourself, but if you choose to create your company limited by guarantee in Norlin Airlann through Coddan, we will complete and file all the necessary documentation for you, saving you time and effort, and ensuring there are no mistakes with the process.

-Also necessary to registering a company limited by guarantee is having at least one company director, whose name and address will be stated in your company's articles of association.
-If you don't want any of your members' details to be known for any reason, we can supply a nominee director and/or nominee member for you.
+Also necessary to opening a company limited by guarantee is having at least one company director, whose name and address will be stated in your articles of association.

 Finally, you must also submit the declaration of compliance with the requirements of the Companies Act, which proves that your company limited by guarantee meets all legal registration requirements.